 Known issues

-• Cline's human-in-the-loop is slow on long tasks.
+- Cline's human-in-the-loop is slow on long tasks.
 The Auto-approve toggle helps but defeats the audit story.
 Roo Code's batched approvals are a better compromise.

-• SWE-bench Verified is contaminated.
-Use SWE-bench Pro numbers when evaluating models.
-The 87.6% Verified score for Opus 4.7 drops to 64.3% on Pro.
+- SWE-bench Verified contamination persists.
+Use SWE-bench Pro or Terminal-Bench 2.0 when evaluating models.
+The 87.6% Verified score for Opus 4.7 drops to 64.3% on Pro; the 93.9% Mythos Preview Verified drops to 77.8% on Pro.

-• OpenCode and Kilo Code overlap with Cline genealogically.
+- OpenCode and Kilo Code overlap with Cline genealogically.
 All three share Apache-2.0 lineage; if you have a hard organisational requirement against forks-of-forks, audit dependencies before standardising.

 How to choose

-Three questions decide it for most teams:
+Four questions decide it for most teams in mid-2026:

 Frequently asked questions